srinidhii101/Book-It/README.txt

 and expertise to announce their presence and the services they can provide to people living in the Halifax community or region. ("Nketia", 2019)

-Some of the features of the application include Registration and Login.
+One of the features of the application is Profile management which per our scope as defined in the Proposal includes Registration and Login.
 Registration allow users to register/signup to have an account and the Login allows users to login with their account details.